OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ---
 title: Microsoft Office Add-ins community call
-description: 'The monthly Microsoft Office Add-ins community call schedule and resources.' ms.date: 09/29/2021 ms.localizationpriority: medium
+description: 'The monthly Microsoft Office Add-ins community call agenda, schedule and resources.' ms.date: 10/08/2021 ms.localizationpriority: medium
 ---

 # Microsoft Office Add-ins community call

 The Microsoft Office Add-ins community call is a monthly call where you can learn more about new features, development practices, and additional information about creating Office Add-ins.
 The community call occurs the second Wednesday of each month at 8:00AM PDT.
 You can download the calendar invite at [https://aka.ms/officeaddinscommunitycall](https://aka.ms/officeaddinscommunitycall).

+## Agenda for October 13th call

+- Word API updates
+- Outlook on Mac API updates
+- Code sample demo: Hello world

+## Previous calls

 Missed a previous community call?
 Check out the following blog resources to catch up on the discussion!